 Well, if so, then you need to grow sage in your yard.
-It isn’t a great mosquito repellent just by growing, but it is great if you pick some and burn it.
-Which means when you are around your fire pit, toss some sage in and the smell will deter mosquitoes from hanging around.
+It isn’t a great mosquito repelling plant just by growing it, but it is great if you pick some and burn it.
+That means when you are around your fire pit, toss some sage in and the smell will deter mosquitoes from hanging around.

 If you don’t already have sage growing, but you do grow rosemary currently in your herb garden then there is no need to start growing something new.

 Instead, just use what you already have.
-The next time you are around your fire pit and the bugs start biting just browse through your herb garden for rosemary.
+The next time you are around your fire pit and the mosquitoes start biting just browse through your herb garden for rosemary.